Sinking cargo vessel off Cornwall towed into St Austell

 HMS Tyne took part in the rescue operation, providing commercial pumps.

-A damaged valve is thought to have caused the cargo ship to start sinking.'No pollution'
+A damaged valve is thought to have caused the cargo ship to start sinking.

 Lt John-Paul Fitzgibbon, the Acting Commanding Officer of HMS Tyne, said: "We were involved in marine enforcement operations 30 miles away.